 To keep this conversation in context, the stressors are the affect or cause while the effect or result could be constipation or incomplete bowel movement, and possibly many other health challenges.

 Constipation and its related symptoms are not true indicators for Colon Hydrotherapy.
-Absolutely yes, proper Colon Hydrotherapy is potentially beneficial if one considers physiology.
+Absolutely yes, proper Colon Hydrotherapy is potentially beneficial, if one considers physiology.
 However, the Colonic itself is not adequate for fundamental change.

-Contrasting therapists have somehow become convinced a buildup of old residue sticks to the bowel wall and is the cause and source of constipation, thus their motive for Colon Hydrotherapy.
+Contrasting colon hydrotherapists have somehow become convinced a buildup of old residue sticks to the bowel wall and is the cause and source of constipation, thus their motive for Colon Hydrotherapy.
 I say logic and physiology do not always go together.
 To me this has a similar appearance of looking only at the symptom and not the root.

 My life’s intention and purpose is educating those who desire to know their truth.
-The manner in which I teach and mentor is through and by experience, actively participating with the peripheral nervous system, the same way my teachers taught and mentored me thirty plus years ago.
+The manner in which I teach and mentor is through and by experience, actively participating with the peripheral nervous system, the same way my teachers taught and mentored me thirty-five plus years ago.

 How I facilitate Colon Hydrotherapy addresses the Mechanics and Functions of our soma.
 By engaging how the PNS operates and processes sensory input through the Somatic (SoNS), I am convinced the body and mind can truly be reprogrammed.
 The Autonomic (ANS) and Enteric (ENS) are subdivisions of the PNS with the nervous systems being vital to homeostasis.
 The PNS has direct control over digestion and elimination.

-During my thirty-nine years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.
+During my forty-six years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.

 I hope others will become educated towards physiology, understanding that getting the poo out is not the real purpose or goal for Colon Hydrotherapy, at least not for me.
 Rather, correct education of the client is essential if we are to truly serve others.